How Do CRT Lenses Work?

 FDA-Approved For Children and Adults

 They are the perfect solution for patients who:

 - Want a lens-free lifestyle during the day

 - Are too young for LASIK or are not a LASIK candidate

-Out of over 1 million patients, in over 50 countries worldwide, 2 only nine adverse events have ever been reported, all of which were resolved.3 The risk of wearing Paragon CRT contact lenses is no greater than other contact lenses.4
+Paragon CRT® has been prescribed to over 1.5 million patients, in over 50 countries worldwide.2 The risk of wearing Paragon CRT® contact lenses is no greater than other contact lenses.4

 Could CRT Be Right for Me or My Child?